configcat/docs/website/docs/sdk-reference/ios.md

 ## `getAllKeys()`

-You can get all the setting keys from your config.json by calling the `getAllKeys()` method of the `ConfigCatClient`.
+You can get all the setting keys from your config JSON by calling the `getAllKeys()` method of the `ConfigCatClient`.

 <Tabs groupId="ios-languages">
 <TabItem value="swift" label="Swift">